 Compliance and Consultation

 We are committed to improving the quality of our internal and external websites.
-Our team can help conduct web audits for U of T departments as well as provide strategic advice and consultations during the design and development phases of your project.
+Our team can help conduct web reviews for U of T departments as well as provide strategic advice and consultations during the design and development phases of your project.

-Why request an Audit?
+Why request an review?

-When Should you request an Audit?
+When should you request a review?

-Audits can be requested at any time during the lifecycle of a website but are especially critical in the early design and development phases.
+Reviews can be requested at any time during the lifecycle of a website but are especially critical in the early design and development phases.
 Early detection of accessibility issues can help prevent unexpected development costs and flag potential problems for your site visitors.